-CHARLOTTE-MECKLENBURG BOARD OF EDUCATION 2018-2019 STATE PRINCIPALS SALARY SCHEDULE
+CHARLOTTE-MECKLENBURG BOARD OF EDUCATION 2019-2020 STATE PRINCIPALS SALARY SCHEDULE

 Effective July 1, 2017, the North Carolina legislature approved new principal schedules which are tied to ADM and School Growth Measures.
 The ADM used will be the best of month one or month two of ADM at the principal's school (PreK ADM is not included in the calculation).
-For 2017-18 principals' salary, the growth status shall be determined using the 2014-15, 2015-16 and 2016-17 accountability growth status for each school supervised by the principal for the majority of the school year.
-For 2018-19, the school growth scores from the 2015-16, 2016-17, and 2017-18 school year will be used.
+A principal's placement on the salary schedule shall be determined according to the average daily membership of the school supervised by the principal and the school growth scores for each school the principal supervised in at least two of the prior three school years, regardless of a break in service, and provided the principal supervised each school as a principal for at least a majority of the school year.